jackfranklin/jackfranklindotcodotuk/src/site/blog/2020-01-15-letting-tools-make-choices.md

 1. Software is never finished.
 2. Software is never perfect.

-That is to say I could never get to this perfect setup of tools because there would _always_ be something left to do!
-Anyone who has worked on an engineering team knows this; teams create sprint boards and backlogs and those backlogs inevitably end up with far more items in than your team could ever achieve.
+I could never get to this perfect setup of tools because there would _always_ be something left to do!
+Anyone who has worked on an engineering team knows this;
+teams create sprint boards and backlogs and those backlogs inevitably end up with far more items in than your team could ever achieve.
 I remember sitting down one evening after work to focus on a side project and losing the best part of the evening trying to get two different tools that I'd chosen to use playing nicely alongside each other.
 I finished for the night and realised that I'd made _no progress_.
 I didn't even need those tools to work together to allow me to make progress, but I was so concerned about having the perfect setup that I forgot about building the actual application.

 Once I had everything playing nicely, one of the tools would have an update which broke something and I'd repeat the process all over again.